Being flexible and working more collaboratively

 With the right technology in place, flexible work is possible and can actually boost a company’s output and morale.
 Flexible work has been shown to be more inclusive and reflective of the needs of a diverse workforce – including young families – to increase productivity, and increase employee engagement and wellbeing.

 One of the key barriers to creating a successful, flexible workplace is the increased difficulty in communicating with employees who aren’t on-site.
 This year, LawVu addressed that very hurdle with their new, updated Conversations tool which enables legal teams to have more flexibility by giving them the ability to communicate on all matters in real-time – even when they’re not all present in the same office at the same time.
 Conversations consolidate all employee emails, matter comments and chats into one easy-to-access universal sidebar.

 The feature was born out of the company’s own need to create a digital messaging service which would augment their team’s communications while working remotely during the 2020 COVID-19 lockdown.

 We knew that by solving our own problems, we would be solving the problems of our customers who would be struggling with the same thing because of what’s happening in the world.

 We’ve all had to figure out how to work from home and across time zones.
 Real-time communication will really change the game for in-house teams, as well as add more visibility for the entire time on everything.”

-Tim Boyne, LawVu’s Co-Founder and Chief Strategy Officer.
+Tim Boyne, LawVu’s Co-Founder.